Challenges and Opportunities

 Mental Health Response and Inmate Care

 According to the National Alliance on Mental Illness (NAMI), 1 in 5 adults in the United States experienced a mental illness in 2020.
-As a community, we must work together to strengthen our approach to mental health and improve how we respond.
+Mental Health America estimates that nearly 10% of police contacts involve individuals experiencing some level of mental illness.
+These situations require more than enforcement—they require communication, de-escalation, compassion, and connecting people with the right resources.

 Technology